As much as I love ham, I almost love the leftovers more so I can make this recipe!

 Ham Salad Variations

 - Grilled ham and cheese on rye.
-You don’t need slices of ham to make this classic.
-Simply mix your ham salad with some shredded cheddar cheese.
-The flavors will melt together for a scrumptious lunch.
+Combine the ham mixture with some shredded cheddar cheese and grill it.
+The flavors will melt together for a yummy lunch.

 More Ways to Use Leftover Ham